Dulce-Engineering/rpc-buddy/README.md

 }
 ```

-Integrate with Express and specify which methods to expose like so:
+I integrate RPC Buddy with Express and specify which methods to expose like so:
 ```javascript
 const rpcBuddy = require('./RPC_Buddy');
 const someClass = require('./someClass');